HOUSEPLANT CARE GUIDE

 Ficus 'Maclellandii'

 Also called Ficus ‘Alii’ (all-ee-eye) these beauties are a little harder to come by.
-They can be found with braided stems and can grow into stunning trees.
+They are native to Southeast Asia, India, and China.
+They sometimes can be found with braided stems and can grow into stunningly massive trees.
 Cousin to the Ficus Lyrata — they love bright light and evenly watered soil.
 They’re tropical so they really don’t like drying out too much in between waterings.
 Fertilize quarterly.

 -